cloudflare/slirpnetstack/README.md

 user-space (unprivileged) network stack.
 It is able to terminate network connections and translate them into syscalls.

-Therefore, received SYN from guest network namespace becomes connect() in the host kernel namespace.
+Therefore, a received SYN from guest network namespace becomes connect() in the host kernel namespace.
 L3 UDP packet becomes sendto(), and so on.

 slirpnetstack can do three things: